Lee Ji-hyun (actress, born 1972)

 Lee Ji-hyun (born October 20, 1972) is a South Korean actress.
 She debuted in the 2003 film Six Views.
 She is known for her roles in dramas such as Thirty-Nine, She Would Never Know, Beautiful World and All of Us Are Dead.
 She also appeared in movies Solace, The Cat, If You Were Me and I'm a Cyborg, But That's OK.

+Personal life

+During a press preview for the film Dream on April 17, 2023, actor Jeong Seung-gil revealed that Lee Ji-hyun, who plays his romantic partner Jinju, is his wife of 23 years.